CookieCenter/CopyTube/README.md

 don't have time for that.
 Also it can't download high resolutions like 1080p because youtube doesn't combine audio and video at that resolution (it is seperated into two streams).
 You would have to download both video and audio seperately and then combine it with some audio converter like ffmpeg.
 I use pytube and pydub for this project and as you can see ffmpeg is directly included.
+Also crash reports are saved in crash, but you should create an Issue if you find some errors.
+Additionally, i have create a settings file (prep.cfg), you can select some settings.
+I would suggest you don't change mime_type, if you don't know what you're doing.
+You can change it if you enable debug and select a mime_type, but it is not necessary.

 ## Install
 0. Requirements: Python runtime environment